Skip to main content

 └── Total (calculated element)

-Defines the structure of data extracted from documents.
-Represents the business-level data structure understood by users and stakeholders.Use for: Business data extraction, final output structure
+Defines the business-level data extracted from documents.
+This is the main model used for final output, review, validation, and downstream integrations.Use for: Business data extraction, final output structure

-Provided by models used for training or inference.
-These taxonomies become available when you add a model to a project or reference one through an assistant.Use for: ML model training, model-specific labels
+Comes from modules used for training or inference.
+These structures become available when you add a module to a project or reference it from an Activity Plan.Use for: ML module training, module-specific labels

 Key Concepts